 1. Heat a medium-large pot, over medium-high heat.
 Sautee onions, and ginger in fat, until onions are softened.

-2. Add garlic, brown rice, chicken, 4 cups water, 4 cups broth and salt.
+2. Add garlic, brown rice, chicken, 8 cups water or broth and salt.

-3. Heat until just barely begins to boil.
+3. Heat until it just barely begins to boil.

 4. Cover and reduce heat.
 Simmer for 1 hour.